 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Banco Espirito Santo's score of 25 is higher than 65% of the industry.
+Banco Espirito Santo's score of 25 is lower than 67% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents